Ticks are on the rise – what dog owners need to know

 - Loss of appetite

-Symptoms can sometimes take 2-5 months to make themselves apparent, and can lead to kidney failure if left untreated.
+Symptoms can sometimes take 2-5 months to make themselves apparent, and the disease can lead to kidney failure if left untreated.
+If your pooch displays any of these symptoms, please pay a visit to your vet.

-The distribution of ticks has unfortunately expanded by 17 per cent over the last decade, according to The Big Tick Project research, so they’re very hard to avoid.
-A common misconception is that ticks are only a problem in rural areas, however Professor Richard Wall from the University of Bristol has warned dog owners in urban areas that they need to be just as concerned about ticks, as 30 per cent of urban parks have been found to have ticks.
+The number of ticks has expanded by 17 per cent over the last decade, according to The Big Tick Project research, so they’re very hard to avoid.
+A common misconception is that ticks are only a problem in rural areas, however Professor Richard Wall from the University of Bristol has warned dog owners in urban areas that they need to be just as concerned about ticks.
+Also, 30 percent of urban parks have been found to have ticks.

 - Avoid humid woodland areas and long grass where possible